itwritsmall/itwritsmall.github.io/_posts/2019-06-06-install-nagios-raspbian.md

 ## Tutorial

-We'll do a simple install of Nagios to get you started doing some simple monitoring.
+We'll do a simple install of Nagios to get started doing some simple monitoring.
 Simply:

 1. Install Pre-Requisite Packages
 1. Create Users and Groups